 Offers that are not accepted in the same subround (def block) are automatically rejected.
 However you can also manually reject.

-peek_offers can be used to look at the offers without them being rejected automatically sorted(bool, default=True): Whether offers are sorted by price.
+peek\offers can be used to look at the offers without them being rejected automatically good: the good which should be retrieved sorted(bool, default=True): Whether offers are sorted by price.
 Faster if False.